 Connecting to scans.gradle.com

-A free version of Gradle Enterprise is available at scans.gradle.com, but before you can publish a build scan you need to agree to the terms of service, which can be found at https://gradle.com/terms-of-service.
+A free version of Develocity is available at scans.gradle.com, but before you can publish a Build Scan you need to agree to the terms of use, which can be found at https://gradle.com/help/legal-terms-of-use.

-You can agree to the terms of service by adding the following configuration to the build:
+You can agree to the terms of use by adding the following configuration to the build:

-Once you have accepted the terms of service, you can start publishing build scans to scans.gradle.com.
+Once you have accepted the terms of use, you can start publishing Build Scans to scans.gradle.com.

-Build Scan® is a shareable record of what happened during a build, captured and visualized by Gradle Enterprise.
+Build Scan® is a shareable record of what happened during a build, captured and visualized by Develocity.

 Interactive mode